How to Experience Intimacy with God

 REPENTANCE & SIN CONFESSION

-He that covereth his sins shall not prosper: but whoso confesseth and forsaketh them shall have mercy (Pro 28:13).
+He that covereth his sins shall not prosper: but whoso confesseth and forsaketh them shall have mercy (Prov.
+28:13).

 Sometimes Christians forget that God is holy and will not commune with unrepentant sinners.
 But it's important to remember that unless we repent of our sin, God cannot listen to our prayers.
 So those who wish to have an intimate relationship with God would do well to realize this.

 Shortly after coming to Faith in Christ, I was introduced to members of the persecuted Church from the former Soviet Union.
 These Slavic Believers placed a lot of emphasis on the need for sin confession and repentance, and it deeply impressed me.
 In fact, few of these dear Christians will proceed in prayer without first confessing their sin and requesting God's forgiveness.
 It is truly remarkable that they were willing to confess their sin before their fellow Believers in such a public manner.
 But they did so because they well understand the raw power of humility and biblical transparency.
 They understood that the key to incurring God's favor had to do with their willingness to walk before God and men in humility.
 Perhaps we should consider their example.
-After all, consider the fact that James 5:16 exhorts us to confess our faults one to another so that we can be healed from our infirmities.
-So maybe God instituted this practice to keep the Church both humble and accountable.
+After all, notice that James 5:16 exhorts us to confess our faults one to another so that we can be healed from our infirmities.
+It is obvious to me that God instituted this practice to keep the Church both humble and accountable.

 As Western Believers, we have a lot to learn from the persecuted Brethren around the world.
 But if we refuse to acknowledge our failure and modify our approach accordingly, we will find ourselves stuck in a spiritual rut with no one to blame but ourselves.